 What Are The Different Types of Polylactic Acid and Why is it Used so Often?

-There are several different types of Polylactic Acid to include Racemic PLLA (Poly-L-lactic Acid), Regular PLLA (Poly-L-lactic Acid), PDLA (Poly-D-lactic Acid), and PDLLA (Poly-DL-lactic Acid).
-They each have slightly different characteristics but are similar in that they are produced from a renewable resource (lactic acid: $C_3H_6O_3$) as opposed to traditional plastics which are derived from nonrenewable petroleum.
+There are several different types of Polylactic Acid to include Racemic PLLA (Poly-L-lactic are produced from a renewable resource (lactic acid: C3H6O3) as opposed to traditional plastics which are derived from nonrenewable petroleum.